PubInv/freespireco/README.md

 trust.
 Moreover, extensive testing of both expected and unusual cases and complete published transparency of those test results is crucial to building trust.

+## Repairability

+The pandemic experiences has produced anecdotal reports of broken equipment in low-resource communities that might have saved lives if repairable.

+"Trusth through transparency" implies "Trust through testing".
+Respireco will design devices that can be easily tested not just at their time of deployment, but throughout their lifecyle.
+A device that it easy to test is likely to be easy to reliably repair.

+We support the idea known as "Right to Repair", but more importantly we plan to "Design for Repairability".
+The two taken together ensure repairability.

+A fully open system supports third-party testing more than closed, secretive systems.
+Third-party testability further generates trustworthiness.

 ## Regulatory Approval